Diabetic Retinopathy in Bellingham, Mount Vernon, Whidbey, Stanwood & Sedro Woolley

 Diabetic Eye Diagram

-Diabetic retinopathy treatment options are available
+Diabetic retinopathy treatment options

 If you have already experienced permanent vision damage due to diabetic retinopathy, there are certain medications that may be able to help prevent further damage to your eyesight.
 There are also gentle laser treatments available that can assist in retaining your existing vision.
 A low vision specialist can recommend equipment that can magnify or augment your ability to see.
 If you have diabetic retinopathy, early treatment and frequent follow-up care can reduce your risk of blindness by up to 95 percent.